Who Holds the Deed in Owner Financing?

 Case Study 1: Successful Buyer-Seller Scenario

-• Agreement Terms: John agrees to make monthly payments over five years.
-Sarah retains legal title, while John gains equitable title upon signing the contract.
+1. Agreement Terms: John will make monthly payments for five years.
+Sarah will keep the legal title, and John will get the equitable title when he signs the contract.

-• Legal Protections: Both parties seek advice from a real estate attorney to ensure their interests are protected.
+3. Legal Protections: Both John and Sarah will talk to a real estate attorney to make sure their interests are safe.

 Case Study 2: Complicated Legal Landscape

-• State-Specific Laws: The state requires additional disclosures and specific wording in the contract to be legally binding.
+1. State-Specific Laws: The state has its own rules.
+It needs extra information and specific words in the contract to be valid.

-• Legal Consultation: Tom and Jane consult a real estate attorney familiar with local laws to draft and review their contract.
+2. Legal Consultation: Tom and Jane meet with a real estate attorney who knows local laws.
+They want help to draft and check their contract.

 Comparison chart of traditional financing vs. owner financing